 Requests for the service will be forwarded to the Language Resource Center.

-Crusius invited faculty to directly if their requests involve specific film versions, clips, special dates on which the films are needed, or specific instructions on how the videos need to be digitized regarding the spoken language and subtitles.
+Crusius invited faculty to send her e-mails directly if their requests involve specific film versions, clips, special dates on which the films are needed, or specific instructions on how the videos need to be digitized regarding the spoken language and subtitles.

 Crusius concluded by noting that the service meets copyright restrictions under Fair Use by strictly controlling access to the service.
 Only students registered in the course can access the links in Blackboard and only from public clusters and lecture halls, not in dorm rooms.
 Access is further restricted to only assigned films and only during the semester or part of it.